picamator/ObjectManager/docs/example/Legacy/README.md

 Legacy
 ======

-Example code is illustrative showing how to rewrite class to unit testable one with Object Manager Singleton.
+Example code is showing how to rewrite class to unit testable one with Object Manager Singleton.

-Unit tests is in [tests](..\..\..\tests\example\src\Legacy) directory.
+Unit tests is in [tests](../../../tests/example/src/Legacy) directory.